-Topic: The death of lifelong employment in Japan? a legal analysis
+The death of lifelong employment in Japan?
+A legal analysis

 "The literature I accessed was in the field of law, but given the interdisciplinary connotations of my project, I also made wider use of materials in economics, sociology and gender studies.
 In addition to the secondary literature, I also made wide use of primary source materials, such as Japanese statutes, cases and official statistics.

 "The opportunity to work in the Asian Reading Room and use the Asian Collection was a prized one.
 This is for three reasons.
 First, the National Library boasts excellent indexes and databases.
 In my first two weeks, I felt I was permanently camped in front of the Japanese-language computer using the Nichigai MagazinePLUS database, an excellent index of academic journals and reviews in the area of the social sciences.
 Second, the Asian Collection has a superb collection of books and journals in Japanese law.
 Indeed, I can say with some confidence that it boasts most of the resources (around 70-80%) of those materials that you would expect in a high quality law library in Japan.
 This makes it one of the world’s best libraries (outside of Japan) for researching Japanese law.
 And given the strategic importance of Japan to Australia both economically and geopolitically, this is a singular achievement."